core-wg/coap-tcp-tls/draft-ietf-core-coap-tcp-tls.md

 ## Ping and Pong Messages {#sec-ping}

-In CoAP over TCP, Empty messages (Code 0.00) can always be sent and MUST be ignored by the recipient.
-This provides a basic keep-alive function that can refresh NAT bindings.
+In CoAP over reliable transports, Empty messages (Code 0.00) can always be sent and MUST be ignored by the recipient.
+This provides a basic keep-alive function.
 In contrast, Ping and Pong messages are a bidirectional exchange.

 Upon receipt of a Ping message, a single Pong message is returned with the identical token.
 As with all Signaling messages, the recipient of a Ping or Pong message MUST